Within Natural HR it is now possible to automatically prorate time off allowances for part-time employees based on either:

-To populate an entire row (site) with the same value, enter the value in the first text box and click on the small 🔽 icon.
+To populate an entire column (site) with the same value, enter the value in the first text box and click on the small icon.

-In the below example we are changing the allowances for all employees in the Cambridge site.
+In this example we are changing the allowances for all employees in the Cambridge site.
 First, I enter the new allowance (40) in the first row: